3elenyi-Kaktus/configurator/readme.md

 By default, configurator will check that all registered options are present in loaded config in any way: via config file, command line or `.env` file.
 If any of the options was not found, or if configurator found an unregistered option, it will fail the process.

 Configurator needs option input type (which is retrieved from config file or other sources) and final option value (to correctly auto-generate proxy files).
 These types can be inferred automatically from the `validator` function, if it's a typed one.
 Otherwise (`validator` isn't a typed one, or you want to narrow down the types, if the `validator` ones are too broad for this exact case), you have to specify the types manually.
-Both `in_type`/`type` have higher precedence over the `validator` types.
-In the case when there is no `validator` function defined at all, you can omit the `in_type` and use only the `type` parameter (since raw values will be simply forwarded through and types won't change at all).
+Both `in_type`/`rtype` have higher precedence over the `validator` types.
+In the case when there is no `validator` function defined at all, you can omit the `in_type` and use only the `rtype` parameter (since raw values will be simply forwarded through and types won't change at all).

 #### Important note 1 (todo)
 If option is set as not required, there is no way (for now) to determine, if it was completely omitted in all sources or intentionally set to value `None` [TODO](#indev-features).